Chase-Percy/cpdev/content/info/about.md

 Group work and leadership come naturally to me, encouraging others and making them feel welcome, which is an aspect of IT that I enjoy, even if it means slowing down my progress.

-Outside of the tech world, I am happily married with two cats and love music.
+Outside the tech world, I am happily married with two cats and love music.
 The guitar is one of my other passions that I invest a lot of my time and attention.
 I'm laid back and easygoing, happily doing my own thing and living a simple and quiet life.